gabrielbull/react-desktop/README.md

 ## Contributing

-This library is in it's infancy and was created to fulfill the lack of such libraries for tools like node-webkit or Electron.js.
+This library is in its infancy and was created to fulfill the lack of such libraries for tools like node-webkit or Electron.js.
 As such, everyone is welcome to contribute and add more components.

 ### Todos OS X